-In-Network means the level of benefits specified in the Benefit Summary for Covered Services that are provided by an In-Network Provider.
+In-Network covered services are found in the Benefit Summary.
+The summary explains Covered Services performed by a Medical Home and other In-Network Providers.

 In-Network Provider

 In-Network Provider means an Outpatient Surgical Facility, Home Health Provider, Hospital, Qualified Practitioner, Qualified Treatment Facility or Skilled Nursing Facility that has a written agreement with Providence Health Plan to participate as a health care provider for this Plan.
 For Native American Indian and Alaskan Native Members, Covered Services obtained through Indian Health Services are considered to be Covered Services obtained from an In-Network Provider.